-My central objective is that the finished Apparat 20 should just look as much as possible like an ordinary phone.
+My central objective is that the finished Apparatus 20 should just look as much as possible like an ordinary phone.
 So there won't be a display or any additional CS elements for the MBFM.
 Up to 20 patches will be selected via the normal dial keys (1..0, and you can select two "banks" with # and ).
 I can imagine some of you saying "But you can't edit anything and wouldn't it be cool to have this or that parameter accessible in live performance?".
 Of course it would, but I'm building a big MBFM for home use anyway, and there's always JSynthLib...

 The vocoder has only one single parameter to modify when external mode is selected (Siblance, i.e. how much high frequency of the original signal will bleed thru, i.e. consonants).
-The corresponding pot will be mounted hidden beneath the pickup.
-The pickup will switch on and off the vocoder bypass and will get an electret capsule and a simple mic pre.
+The corresponding pot will be mounted hidden beneath the handset.
+Picking up the handset will switch off the vocoder bypass and it will get an electret capsule and a simple mic pre.